 - Immune cells in the lungs respond to harmful substances or microbes.

-This balance is crucial: too little response means infections; too much leads to inflammation, like in asthma or chronic bronchitis.
+This balance is crucial: too little response leads to infections; too much leads to inflammation, as in asthma or chronic bronchitis.

 10. Nervous System Integration